-18 Since the experiment described in this paper, a social tagging system has been added to the site, which increases the opportunity for social visibility.
+&lt;sup>18 Since our experiment, a social tagging system has been added to the site, which increases the opportunity for social visibility.

-19Recall that, in the experiment, we define a rare movie as one with fewer than 250 ratings.
+&lt;sup>19Recall that, in the experiment, we define a rare movie as one with fewer than 250 ratings.